 If a person has overweight or obesity, losing weight can help reduce the likelihood that gallbladder pain will recur.

 People who are not suitable candidates for surgery, usually due to poor health, may benefit from prescription medications to reduce gallbladder pain and the risk of infection.
-A doctor may prescribe antibiotics to treat a potentially infected gallbladder.
+A doctor may

 The gallbladder is not an organ that is necessary for human life.
 When a person has severe problems associated with their gallbladder, doctors may find it safer to remove the gallbladder than to try treating the person’s symptoms medically.
 The reason for this is that an infected gallbladder can perforate or tear, leaking infected contents into the abdomen.

-However, if a person is unlikely to be able to withstand surgery, a doctor may recommend another procedure known as percutaneous transhepatic gallbladder drainage.
+However, if a person is unlikely to be able to withstand surgery, a doctor may recommend another procedure known as

 Also called a biliary drainage procedure, it involves identifying the liver under imaging guidance and placing a small stent that allows bile to drain.
 Doing this can help reduce bile buildup in the gallbladder and prevent unwanted side effects, such as jaundice.